Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Deposit Value

-The deposit applied to each packaging item covered by volta corresponds to an amount paid by the consumer at the time of purchase, which is refunded upon return of the packaging at a Collection Point.
-The deposit value has been set at €0.10 (ten cents) per beverage packaging item covered by volta, regardless of the packaging’s volume or material, in accordance with an Order published in the Official Gazette (Order No. 432/2026 of 15 January).
-This mechanism encourages active consumer participation, ensures material recovery and promotes efficient recycling, in line with the principles of the circular economy.
+The deposit value corresponds to an amount paid at the time of purchase for each packaging unit covered by volta, which is returned when the packaging is delivered at a Collection Point.
+This value is set at €0.10 (ten cents) per item, regardless of its volume or material, in accordance with Order No. 432/2026 of 15 January, published in the Portuguese Official Gazette.

 FAQs

-The DRS, identified by the volta brand, provides the solution for a more integrated system, enabling Portugal to achieve a more rational, effective, and sustainable use of single-use beverage containers.
-Learn how Retailers and other entities can be part of this transformation.
+The DRS, identified by the volta brand, stands as an integrated solution capable of promoting a more rational, efficient, and sustainable use of single-use beverage packaging in Portugal.
+Discover how Collection Points are part of this transformation.

 Are Collection Points required to accept all covered containers, regardless of the place of purchase?